Main Menu

 View all of the Vampire Squid images!

-The vampire squid is a small cephalopod and is found in the tropical as well as temperate oceans.
+The vampire squid is a small cephalopod and is found in tropical as well as temperate oceans.

 They usually exist in the deep seas and use bioluminescent organs and oxygen metabolism to survive parts of the sea that have extremely low levels of oxygen.

 This sea creature resembles both squid and an octopus.
 However, it is none of the two.
 It has eight arms and two tentacles.
-The vampire squid’s name comes from its dark color and also the skin that connects it’s multiple arms – forming a cape-like structure.
+The vampire squid’s name comes from its dark color and also the skin that connects its multiple arms – forming a cape-like structure.

 Vampire squids have two filaments.
 However, these sea creatures are only able to extend one filament that helps these fishes overcome energy deficiencies in areas where the concentration of oxygen is low.